Provide for the appropriate use and management of Alaska's state owned land and water, aiming toward maximum use

 Inspections can be conducted by mining or water staff (inclusive of dam safety).
 The division has responsibilities over exploration permits, mine operations, water use, dam safety, and reclamation plan approvals.

-Active large mines include Red Dog, Pogo, Fort Knox, Greens Creek, Kensington, Two Bull Ridge, Poker Flats Mine, Gold Run Pass, Jumbo Dome Road, Jumbo Dome Mine, and Wishbone Hill.
-The Gold Run Pass mine ended production in April, 2019 and is now being reclaimed and is no longer counted as a large mine.
-In FY2020 True North and Rock Creek (Nanuuq) are in a post-closure monitoring.
+Active large mines include Red Dog, Pogo, Fort Knox, Greens Creek, Kensington, Two Bull Ridge, and Jumbo Dome Mine.
+The Gold Run Pass, Jumbo Dome Road coal mines ended production and are now being reclaimed and no longer count as large mines.
+In FY2021 True North and Rock Creek (Nanuuq) are in a post-closure monitoring.

 Target #4: Review plats for unorganized boroughs within the 45 day maximum review time limit per AS 40.15.305(d).

-Analysis of results and challenges: As the platting authority for the unorganized boroughs, the survey section reviewed 46 survey plats and approved 34 survey plats.
-Similar to last year, the shortest time for a first review was eight days, the longest was 43, with an average review time of 25 days.
-For intermediate reviews, the shortest time was seven days, longest was 42, with an average review time of 21 days.
+Analysis of results and challenges: As the platting authority for the unorganized boroughs, the survey section reviewed 71 survey plats and approved 45 survey plats.
+The shortest time for a first review was six days, the longest was 39, with an average review time of 21 days.
+For intermediate reviews, the shortest time was two days, longest was 35, with an average review time of 16 days.

 No plat exceeded the 45 day limit for maximum review time as described in AS 40.15.305(d).